 After graduating with presidential honours from City University of Seattle’s masters in counselling psychology program, I trained in Los Angeles as a meditation facilitator, and co-created a weekly meditation group for service providers in Vancouver’s downtown eastside.
 I worked as a counsellor on an Assertive Community Treatment team, assisting individuals to exit homelessness and recover from mental health and substance use struggles.
 I have presented at numerous conferences and workshops about our team and the weekly support group that I co-facilitated.
 I am a registered member in good standing with the Canadian Counselling and Psychotherapy Association and the BC Association of Clinical Counsellors.
 I am a national trainer for the Canadian Alliance to End Homelessness.

-I live with my family in East Van, and when I’m not working I enjoy gardening, cycling, and making music with friends.
+I live with my family on the Sunshine Coast, and when I’m not working I enjoy gardening, cycling, and making music with friends.